suabochica/understanding-typescript/notes/07-doing-contract-work-with-interfaces.md

 ```
 Interfaces and Properties
 -------------------------
-1. If we try pass an object literal lile `greet(name: "Sergio", age: 14)` the TypeScript compiler will throw an error
+1. If we try pass an object literal like `greet(name: "Sergio", age: 14)` the TypeScript compiler will throw an error
 2. This error is because in the `greet()` is expected a `NamedPerson` interface whose does not have specified an `age` property.
-3. To solve this we have to remove the age propery from the object literal or add the property `age` to the `NamedPerson` interface
+3. To solve this we have to remove the age property from the object literal or add the property `age` to the `NamedPerson` interface

 ```javascript
 interface NamedPerson {